MCherifiOSS/meta-crosswalk-embedded/README.md

 # Contributing

 Start discussions by opening issues in github (right menu) and after agreed the necessary changes with the developers, send a pull request.
+Jump on IRC and chat with other developers; they hang out on Freenode in the #crosswalk channel.
+Subscribe yourself to the [crosswalk-dev mailing list](https://lists.crosswalk-project.org/mailman/listinfo/crosswalk-dev).

 # License